We update this impact report regularly to reflect key CBI wins as we work with government to deliver the change business needs to see

-At the CBI, we work tirelessly to ensure that our members’ voices are heard by government, resulting in direct policy wins that foster growth, reduce costs and improve the business environment across the UK.
+At the CBI, we work tirelessly to ensure our members’ voices are heard by government, resulting in impactful policy wins that drive growth, reduce costs and strengthen the business environment across the UK.

 Creating a more competitive and supportive business environment